| Title: | Modeling, Standardization and Testing for Provider Profiling |

 This function generates a funnel plot from a logistic fixed-effect model.
 Currently, it only supports the indirect standardized ratio.

-is a vector used to calculate control limits at different significance levels.
+The parameter alpha is a vector used to calculate control limits at different significance levels.

-The first value in the vector is used as the significance level for flagging each provider, utilizing the test.logis_fe
+The first value in the vector is used as the significance level for flagging each provider, utilizing the test.logis_fe function.

 A ggplot object representing the funnel plot.